LajosPolya/tech-articles/composite-meter-registry/configuration-induced-performance-issue.md

-# Configuration induced performance issue
+# How not reading the docs can introduce performance overhead

 A tale about how a seemingly benign \[mis]configuration resulted in wasted CPU cycles... and why you should always read the docs.